-The accounting policies in respect of financial instruments are set out in Note 2.2 on the following page respectively due to the significance of financial instruments to the Company.
+The accounting policies in respect of financial instruments are set out in Note 2.2 due to the significance of financial instruments to the Company.

 2.2 Financial instruments

 Investments and other financial assets

 (i) Initial recognition

 The Company recognises a financial asset or a financial liability in its Condensed Statement of Financial Position when, and only when, the Company becomes party to the contractual provisions of the instrument.